Desi daru: Industry

 An article in the medical journal The Lancet estimated that nearly two-thirds of the alcohol consumed in India is country liquor.
 Globus spirits mentioned that India's country liquor market is about 242 million cases (over 30% of the beverage industry in India) with a growth rate of about 7% per annum.
 No data regarding Pakistan is available as drinking alcohol is officially prohibited for Muslims in Pakistan, although locally made liquor is sold on the black market.

+It remains one of the most widely consumed forms of alcohol in India particular among lower-income groups and its subject to separate state-level licensing from Indian made foreign liquor.

 Government regulation provide for a separate licensing for production, distribution and retailing of country liquor (IMIL) as opposed to Indian-made foreign liquor.

 Social issues

 Country liquor, being the cheapest alcohol in India, is the mainstay alcoholic beverage for the rural population and urban poor.
 In rural areas, illicit country liquor has been blamed for domestic violence and poverty in the family.
 There have been several protests against country liquor shops/bars in villages.